 4. Put in The Work

 Now that you have a plan, it’s time to put your plan into action.
 Plan your daily, weekly, monthly schedule.
 Organize your workspace to help you work more efficiently and be more productive.
-Make your environment more relaxing by removing clutter or adding plants.
+Make your environment more relaxing by removing clutter.
 Talk to the people you need to in order to start the ball rolling.
 Connect with the right people who can help you carry out your goals.
 Take each day as they come and keep doing what you need to do to move things forward.